 Our objective is to give students a better understanding of the natural world.
-We train students to think critically and communicate clearly about scientific topics, we encourage curiosity and experimentation, and we teach techniques and technologies that are most useful in scientific research.Benjamin Small, Department Head
+We train students to think critically and communicate clearly about scientific topics, we encourage curiosity and experimentation, and we teach techniques and technologies that are most useful in scientific research.JAN COOK, Department Head

 - Chemistry of Food